Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-status/README.md

 Monitors PHP-FPM pool performance via the status page.
 Reports active processes, listen queue depth, idle workers, request rates, and uptime per pool.
 Also lists currently running processes with their request details.

-**Alerting Logic:**

-* WARN or CRIT when listen queue usage exceeds the configured thresholds (default: 80/90%)
-* WARN or CRIT when the number of slow requests exceeds the configured thresholds (default: 1/100)
-* WARN when `max_children` has been reached at least once
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Fetches JSON data from the PHP-FPM status page (`?json&full`)